bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-updates-stratum-v2.md

 Murch: 00:03:18

 So the idea is that usually users first want to receive, not send?
-And by having the Toribird channel, the LSP basically just trusts them for whatever amount they're going to receive.
+And by having the Toribird[inaudible] channel, the LSP basically just trusts them for whatever amount they're going to receive.
 But since the channel isn't confirmed yet, it's not really lost.
 And if so, it's just pushed to the other side at the point when it gets confirmed.